unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 Library smart contract containing the core functionality required for a data consumer to initialise data requests and interact with the Router smart contract.
-This contract will be deployed, and allow developers to link it to their own smart contract, via the Consumer.sol smart contract.
-There is no need to import this smart contract, since the Consumer.sol smart contract has the required proxy functions for data request and fulfilment interaction.
+This contract will be deployed, and allow developers to link it to their own smart contract, via the ConsumerBase.sol smart contract.
+There is no need to import this smart contract, since the ConsumerBase.sol smart contract has the required proxy functions for data request and fulfilment interaction.

 Most of the functions in this contract are proxied by the Consumer smart contract